 “At the decision-making table, the role of the patient representative is not clear and there are too few training opportunities.
 Lazy organisations get a few representatives to cover a dozen different committees so they can tick the patient engagement box.”

 Online patient discussion forums may not be the noble grassroots support groups that I once believed them to be, either.

 Consider for example the site called Patients Like Me, a popular, for-profit, online patient community.
-Patients Like Me makes its money by selling health data gathered from its patient member profiles (with certain identifying information removed) to their “partners” (providers of drugs, devices, equipment, insurance, medical services) for scientific or marketing research purposes.
+Patients Like Me makes its money by selling health data gathered from its patient member profiles (with certain identifying information removed) to their “partners” (providers of drugs, devices, equipment, insurance, medical services) for scientific or marketing purposes.

 The issue with this type of site, as described in The New York Times: